AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 As you see, usage of this method doesn’t look as beautiful as the interface.

-### A word about the "do not forget" comment
+### About the "do not forget" comment
-*IMHO* each of *"do not forget"*s signalizes about poor architecture.
-Even if you are some kind of robot that avoids mistakes in 99% of cases, application with 100 of such calls will have at least one critical issue.
+*IMHO*, each *"do not forget"* comment points to a poor architecture.
+Even if you were a robot that could’ve avoid mistakes in 99% of cases, an application with 100 of these calls would have at least one critical issue.

-In more realistic conditions such calls are often nested or parallelized that the triples amount of code, complexity, and chances to make mistake.
+In more realistic conditions, such calls are often nested or parallelized, which triples the amount of code, complexity, and chances to make a mistake.
-And we did not even think of possible deadlocks in `MyService` yet!
+Moreover, possible deadlocks in `MyService` have yet to be discussed.

-### A word about deadlocks
+### About deadlocks
-[Deadlock](https://en.wikipedia.org/wiki/Deadlock) is a nightmare programming.
-They will occur in the most sudden places, under the most unbelievable circumstances and (from my own experience) 80% of them will be revealed in production.
+[Deadlocks](https://en.wikipedia.org/wiki/Deadlock) are nightmares in programming that occur in the most unexpected places and under the most unbelievable circumstances.
+Make it worse, I can tell from my own experience that 80% of deadlocks are revealed in production.

 The code above is synchronous from the perspective of `MyService`.
-So to perform `func person(identifier: String) throws -> Person?` we'll have to lock at least two times.
-Real world problems massively increase the complexity of such cases.
+To perform `func person(identifier: String) throws -> Person?`, we must lock at least two times.
+Thus, real world problems substantially increase the complexity of such cases.

-There are have two possible solutions: be 100% attentive and careful or do not use an approach that has such massive issues.
-As you could have assumed we are going to explore option #2.
+There are two possible solutions: either be 100% attentive and careful or do not use an approach that has such massive issues.
+As you might have guessed, we are going to explore option #2.

 ### Summary: Synchronous approach
 **Pros**